ArceLopera/ArceLopera.github.io/_pages/course_OS.md

 - To identify the main responsibilities of an Operating System (OS).
 - To explain the fundamental principles, strategies and algorithms associated to the main responsibilities of an OS.
 - To describe the main factors associated with OS performance.
-- To deploy an application considering the OS characteristics, virtualization strategy and performance required.
-- To apply a root cause analysis of OS events by using performance metrics.
+- To develop scripts (in Powershell and Bash) to monitor OS events.

 ## Schedule